-If you’re here because your district just adopted Benchmark Advance and you’re feeling overwhelmed, you’re going to want to read this.
+If you’re here because your district adopted the Benchmark Advance curriculum and you’re feeling overwhelmed, you’re going to want to read this.

 And you may want to join this Benchmark Facebook group for planning, organization, and tips!